• Core

 2. Using JWT bearer token as part of Authorization header

-On successful login, Authorizers server sends HTTP cookie to the browser.
+On successful login, Authorizers server sends HTTP cookie (opens in a new tab) to the browser.
 Client applications can use credentials:include option infetch for further authorization.
-User don't need to save this cookie in localStorage or sessionStorage.
-This helps us prevent XSS or CSRF attack.
+User don't need to save this cookie in localStorage (opens in a new tab) or sessionStorage (opens in a new tab).
+This helps us prevent XSS (opens in a new tab) or CSRF (opens in a new tab) attack.

 Client applications can also save access_token received on successful login in memory and use it as JWT bearer token as Authorization header.